alexdesaint/alexdesaint.github.io/content/_index.md

   left:
   - 2017
 skills:
-- tag: Low latency
+- tag: Low-Latency & Systems Engineering
   text:
-  - Experienced in developing applications with low latency and high reliability requirements.
-I have a methodic approach and always provide an abstracted design, enforce concepts separation and code profiling.
-  - Using **Linux** as my working environment and proficient with **C++ 17**, **CMAKE**, **Boost**, the **LLVM** ecosystem, **Python** and **Rust**.
-Closely working with **NoSQL** databases such as **Redis**, **ScyllaDB** and **InfluxDB**.
-  - I had training with **VHDL** and learned **OpenGL**.
-Would be interested in GPU-accelerated computing or **FPGA**.
+  - Design and development of **low-latency, high-reliability** systems for trading and pricing.
+  - Strong focus on abstraction, separation of concerns, profiling, and performance analysis.
+  - Daily use of **Linux**, **C++17**, **Rust**, **CMake**, and **Python**.
+  - Experience with **NoSQL databases**: Redis, ScyllaDB, InfluxDB.
-- tag: Project Management
+- tag: Project & Team Management
   text:
-  - I manage projects through all different stages, from requirement to release, support and handover.
-I supervise the work of my team, guide the design, review and give constructive feedbacks.
-  - I see myself as a team player and a problem solver who can offer tailor-made project management that suits the team and the company needs.
+  - Full ownership of building, structuring, and scaling a small engineering team, from initial hiring and onboarding to day-to-day execution.
+  - End-to-end project management: requirements gathering, architecture design, delivery planning, production rollout, support, and handover.
+  - Strong experience in technical leadership, including system design decisions, code reviews, mentoring, and continuous skill development.
+  - Ability to define team processes, prioritize work, and ensure reliable delivery under tight trading and business constraints.
 - tag: About me
   text:
   - I have a truly international profile, grew up in south-east Asia, studied in France and now living in The Netherlands.
-  - I like photography, skiing and socializing after work.
+  - I like photography, snowboarding, kitesurfing and socializing after work.
   - Native French, fluent in English.
   - "Mail: alexandredlsb@gmail.com"
   - "Phone: +33 7 83 89 52 43"